 FIGURE LEGENDS

 Figure 1.
 Manhattan plot examples for one transcript per species.
 Panel a is an example plot of p-values for all B. cinerea SNP associations to a single B. cinerea transcript, from Bcin01g00170.
 Panel b is an example plot of p-values for all B. cinerea SNP associations to a single A. thaliana transcript, from AT1G01010.
+Dashed line indicates significance at p = 0.01.

-Figure 2. cis-diagonal plot comparing B. cinerea gene center to position of top associated SNP, for all 9,284 transcripts.
+Figure 2. cis-diagonal plot comparing B. cinerea gene center to position of top associated SNP, for all 9,284 transcripts mapped to the B. cinerea genome.
 We retained only the SNPs with highest probability (lowest p-value) of significant effect on expression for each transcript.
 Panel a depicts the single top SNP per transcript.
 Panel b depicts the top 10 SNPs per transcript.
-Chromosomes are delimited by red bars along the x-axis.
+The 18 B. cinerea chromosomes are delimited by red bars along the x-axis, and positions indicate individual SNPs.
+The y-axis depicts the same chromosome alignment, but positions are the center of each mapped transcript.
 Vertical striping of SNP positions indicates genomic locations of putative trans-eQTL hotspots.

 Figure 3. cis-effect analysis of the botcinic acid biosynthetic gene network.
 Panel a is hierarchical clustering of B. cinerea isolates from SNPs within the botcinic acid biosynthetic gene network.
 Clustering was based on mean linkage (UPGMA), with correlation distance and 1000 bootstrap replications.
 AU p-values are reported in red, BP values in green.
 Edges with high AU values are considered strongly supported by the data, and clustering is drawn according to these edges with AU > 95%.
 Panel b is Violin plots of botcinic acid network-level expression within B. cinerea clusters.
 Isolates are clustered based membership in groups defined by hierarchical clustering of the SNPs within the botcinic acid biosynthesis network.
-Panel c is the gene models of the biosynthetic gene network, with the cluster 3 deletion indicated as a triangle.
+Panel c is the gene models of the biosynthetic gene network, with each box delimiting a single gene (including Bcboa1 to Bcboa13 and 5 additional genes) and with the cluster 3 deletion indicated as a triangle.

 Figure 4.
 Manhattan-type plot of GEMMA results of transcriptome-wide B. cinerea and A. thaliana expression phenotypes.
 Panel a is a Manhattan-type plot of the top 1 SNP hit per B. cinerea transcript on Col-0 A. thaliana.
 Panel b is a Manhattan-type plot of the top 1 SNP hit per A. thaliana transcript when infected by B. cinerea.